zompi2/UE4EnhancedCodeFlow/README.md

 FFlow::RemoveAllWaitUntil(GetWorld(), true);
 ```

-**IMPORTANT!** Be aware that if you stop the coroutine action without `bComplete` set to true, the suspended function will never be resumed!
+**IMPORTANT!** If you stop the action which handles a coroutine be aware that if you won't set `bComplete` to true, the suspended coroutine will never be resumed!

 [Back to top](#table-of-content)